HCL-TECH-SOFTWARE/digital-experience/docs/resources/tutorials/scriptapps/01_basic_deployments.md

 7. Add the ScriptApp (matching the wcmContentName in the package.json config) into the target DX test page. ([link to detailed steps](#how-to-add-a-deployed-dx-scriptapp-into-a-dx-page))

 ## How to Prepare a DX Page for DX ScriptApps
-1. If you have an existing target page for the ScriptApp skip to step #3.
-Otherwise, you may create a sibling or child page under Woodburn Studio site to have a temporary test page:
+1. If you have an existing target page for the ScriptApp, then skip to step #3.
+Otherwise, you may create a sibling or child page under the Woodburn Studio site to have a temporary test page:
    ![](images/01/07CreateSiblingPage.png)

-2. Enter a Page Title and choose Basic(Portal 8.5 Theme) then click the Create Page button:
+2. Enter a Page Title and choose Basic (Portal 8.5 Theme), then click the Create Page button:
    ![](images/01/08CreatePage.png)

 3. Right-click the menu button at the right of the target page.